The ADO data connector for WorkBoard allows the user to pull progress based on available queries in ADO and specified issue status.

 It's recommended to select queries that pull items from a single project; especially if you have different custom statuses defined per project.
 Status selection when configuring a key result is based on the custom statuses defined for the one project you select in the key result creation workflow.

 Synchronizing Data from Azure DevOps

-Force a Sync on a Single Azure DevOps Key Result:
+Force a Sync on a Single Key Result:

-- Select Key Result to go to the Key Results Details page.
+- Select Key Result to navigate to the Key Results Details page.

-- Choose the Kebab menu in the upper right-hand corner.
+- Click the kebab menu (3 dots) in the upper right-hand corner of the page.

 - Select Sync Integration Data.

 Force a Sync for all Key Result Integrations: